Step by Step 'Original' Secret Bakewell Pudding Recipe

 An Easy ‘Original' Bakewell Pudding Recipe:

-An 'Original' Bakewell Pudding Recipe: A Step by Step Photo Guide on How To Make The Filling.
+An 'Original' Bakewell Pudding Recipe: A Step by Step Photo Guide on How to Make the FillingClick thumbnail to view full-size

 - Don’t forget to preheat the oven and set to gas mark 5 /180° C.